Inventor Assistance Program

 - On face value meets, the criteria for patentability and

 - Has prospects for commercial success.

 - Application form

-- Evidence that you completed online IAP training or you have previously filed a patent
+- Evidence that you completed online IAP training.

 - Confidentiality form